 Providing humanitarian aid is easier said than done.
 In this blog post, Kristoffer Lidén of PRIO Kristina Roepstorff of the University of Magdeburg discusses ethical dilemmas of humanitarian negotiations.

 In our latest blog post, ALNAP Director John Mitchell reports on the merger of DFID and on humanitarian principles.
 Read it yourself.

-In this blog post, former EU Commissioner Christos Stylianides and Prof Dr Thielbörger from IFHV at Ruhr University Bochum share their thoughts on the COVID-19 pandemic.
+In this blog post, former EU Commissioner Christos Stylianides and Pierre Thielbörger from IFHV at Ruhr University Bochum share their thoughts on the COVID-19 pandemic.
 How does COVID-19 challenge the European Union and humanitarianism in a broader sense?